Distributed Model Predictive Control with Reconfigurable Terminal Ingredients for Reference Tracking

-In Section II, the distributed MPC problem formulation is introduced.
-In Section III, we recall the offline phase in which a Lyapunov matrix is computed.
-In Section IV, the distributed MPC scheme with the reconfigurable terminal ingredients is introduced.
-The asymptotic stability and recursive feasibility of the proposed scheme are established in Section V. The modified version of the proposed scheme with fixed terminal control gain is presented in Section VI.
-Furthermore, the feasibile regions of the proposed schemes are compared to those of other schemes in the literature.
-In Section VII, two numerical examples are presented illustrating the efficacy of this scheme.
-Section VIII provides conclusing remarks.
+In Section II, the distributed MPC problem formulation is introduced, followed by the distributed MPC scheme in Section III.
+The asymptotic stability and recursive feasibility are established in Section IV, while Section V presents the two numerical examples.
+Section VI provides concluding remarks.